william-sy/TesyLocal/README.md

 ## Intro
 This little package only reads data from your tesy boiler at the moment.

+Requirements:
-Requirements: Python3.6 and up
+- Python3.6 and up
+- Boiler firmware of 20.20 and up

-Currently it will give you this data:
+Currently this program will give you this:

 ```text
 ==========================================